influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/concepts/storage_engine.md

     parent: concepts
 ---

-### The new InfluxDB storage engine and LSM refined
+### The InfluxDB Storage Engine and the Time-Structured Merge Tree (TSM)

 The new InfluxDB storage engine looks very similar to a LSM Tree.
 It has a write ahead log and a collection of read-only data files which are  similar in concept to SSTables in an LSM Tree.
-These data files, TSM files, contain sorted, compressed series data.
+TSM files contain sorted, compressed series data.

-InfluxDB will create a shard for each block of time.
+InfluxDB will create a [shard]((/influxdb/v1.0/concepts/glossary/#shard) for each block of time.
-For example, if you have a retention policy with an unlimited duration, shards will get created for each 7 day block of time.
+For example, if you have a [retention policy](/influxdb/v1.0/concepts/glossary/#retention-policy) with an unlimited duration, shards will be created for each 7 day block of time.
 Each of these shards maps to an underlying storage engine database.
-Each of these databases has its own WAL and TSM files.
+Each of these databases has its own [WAL](/influxdb/v1.0/concepts/glossary/#wal-write-ahead-log) and TSM files.

 We’ll dig into each of these parts of the storage engine.

 #### Storage Engine

-The storage engine is ties a number components together as well as provides the external interface used for storing and querying series data.
+The storage engine ties a number components together and provides the external interface for storing and querying series data.
 It is composed of a number of components that each serve a particular role:

-* In-Memory Index - The in-memory index is a shared index across shards that provides the quick access to measurements, tags and series.
+* In-Memory Index - The in-memory index is a shared index across shards that provides the quick access to [measurements](/influxdb/v1.0/concepts/glossary/#measurement), [tags](/influxdb/v1.0/concepts/glossary/#tags), and [series](/influxdb/v1.0/concepts/glossary/#series).
 The index is used by the engine, but is not specific to the storage engine itself.
-* WAL - The WAL is a write, optimized storage format that allows for writes to be durable, but not easily queryable.
+* WAL - The WAL is a write-optimized storage format that allows for writes to be durable, but not easily queryable.
 Writes to the WAL are appended to segments of a fixed size.
 * Cache - The Cache is an in-memory representation of the data stored in the WAL.
 It is queried at runtime and merged with the data stored in TSM files.
 * TSM Files - TSM files store compressed series data in a columnar format.
 * FileStore - The FileStore mediates access to all TSM files on disk.
-It ensures that TSM files are installed atomially when existing ones are replaced as well as removing TSM files that are no longer used.
+It ensures that TSM files are installed atomically when existing ones are replaced as well as removing TSM files that are no longer used.
 * Compactor - The Compactor is responsible for converting less optimized Cache and TSM data into more read-optimized formats.
-It does this by compressing series, removing deleted data, optimizing indes and combining smaller files into larger ones.
+It does this by compressing series, removing deleted data, optimizing indices and combining smaller files into larger ones.
-* Compaction Planner - The Compaction Planner determines which TSM files are ready for a compaction and ensures that multiple, concurrent compactions do not interfere with each other.
+* Compaction Planner - The Compaction Planner determines which TSM files are ready for a compaction and ensures that multiple concurrent compactions do not interfere with each other.
-* Compression - Compression is handled by various Encoders and Decoders for a specific data types.
-Some encoders are faily static and always encode the same type the same way, other switch their compression strategy based on the shape of the data.
+* Compression - Compression is handled by various Encoders and Decoders for specific data types.
+Some encoders are fairly static and always encode the same type the same way; others switch their compression strategy based on the shape of the data.
-* Writers/Readers - Each file type (WAL segment, TSM files, tombstones, etc..) has writers and reader for working with the formats.
+* Writers/Readers - Each file type (WAL segment, TSM files, tombstones, etc..) has Writers and Readers for working with the formats.

 #### Write Ahead Log (WAL)